SUPPORT - for you, your family, a relative, friend, neighbour or anyone that you know

 to those unable or too worried to leave their home.

-Volunteer: If would like to volunteer with the group (which has area Leads for different parts of the ward) please text one of the numbers below to ask to join the relevant WhatsApp group:
+If would like to volunteer with the group (which has area Leads for different parts of the ward):

-Link showing map of ward with Area Leads shown: drive.google.com/file/d/1PFpMwWQsRiyG7vd6Ms-bdlko5QjUpXDY/view?usp=drivesdk
+Link showing map of Thurlow Park Ward with Area Leads: drive.google.com/file/d/1PFpMwWQsRiyG7vd6Ms-bdlko5QjUpXDY/view?usp=drivesdk

 There is also a Facebook page giving these contact details: www.facebook.com/ThurlowParkCVAid/